When many people think of Myrtle Beach, the place is synonymous with one thing: golf. But for those of us who don’t like golf, what is there to do?

 Or more specifically, those of us who don’t like to golf, aren’t students on a mid-semester break, or aren’t travelling with a family, what is there to do in Myrtle Beach?
 The answer is plenty, as I recently learned, when I visited ‘the Grand Strand’ for the first time and discovered 10 things to do in Myrtle Beach for the non-golfer (or ‘un-golfer” as I prefer to think of myself), including hitting the beach in two very different ways.

-1. People Watch and Play at Myrtle Beach’s Boardwalk
+1. People-Watch and Play at Myrtle Beach’s Boardwalk

 If beachside bustle is the kind of vibe you love, you’ll want to check out Myrtle Beach’s Boardwalk & Promenade.
-Located at the very heart of the 60-mile long stretch of wide, sandy coastline known as the Grand Strand, the Boardwalk offers everything you would expect from an ocean-side playground; a huge stretch of sandy beach, tourist shops selling everything from beachwear to fridge magnets, casual waterfront restaurants that offer everything from corn dogs to seafood, and modern-day attractions where you can entertain yourself once you’ve had enough sun.
+Located in the very heart of the 60-mile long stretch of wide, sandy coastline known as the Grand Strand, the Boardwalk offers everything you would expect from an ocean-side playground; a huge stretch of sandy beach, tourist shops selling everything from beachwear to fridge magnets, casual waterfront restaurants that offer everything from corn dogs to seafood, and modern-day attractions where you can entertain yourself once you’ve had enough sun.

 The 2km-long checkerboard-designed boardwalk was rebuilt in 2010, and continues a long-standing tradition that goes back to the ’40s when this same stretch of coastline was home to bars, pavilions and amusement parks.
 One of the original bars that you’ll still find here is the Bowery, a gritty little honky tonk that launched the band Alabama, and that still offers live music along with its “8th Wonder of the World” burger.